-^{63.} Id. at 103 (emphasis added).
+63. Id. at 103 (emphasis added).

-^{65.
-139} S. Ct.
+65. 139 S. Ct.
 1960, 1969, 1973 (2019) (internal quotation marks omitted).

-^{69.} See id. at 248-49 ("It is . . . highly doubtful that statements like L. P.'s ever would have been understood to raise Confrontation Clause concerns.
+69. See id. at 248-49 ("It is . . . highly doubtful that statements like L. P.'s ever would have been understood to raise Confrontation Clause concerns.
 Neither Crawford nor any of the cases that it has produced has mounted evidence that the adoption of the Confrontation Clause was understood to require the exclusion of evidence that was regularly admitted in criminal cases at the time of the founding."); see also Williams v.
 Illinois, 567 U.S. 50, 86 (2012) ("In short, the use at trial of a DNA report prepared by a modern, accredited laboratory bears little if any resemblance to the historical practices that the Confrontation Clause aimed to eliminate.") (internal quotation marks omitted).

-Avoiding easy generalizations and acknowledging history's complexity do not undermine an originalist approach to interpretation.
-Scalia also recognized "that historical research is always difficult and sometimes inconclusive."
+and sometimes inconclusive."
 Commentators acknowledge that "[o]riginalism doesn't provide determinate answers to every question."
 Under an "inclusive" conception of originalism, "judges can look to precedent, policy, or practice, but only to the extent that the original meaning incorporates or permits them," a position that accepts that not all cases are resolved solely by reference to the original public meaning of a text.
 The scholarly recognition of the distinction between interpretation and construction follows from the fact that there is a point at which the semantic meaning runs out.

-These considerations get at what Alito meant when he called himself a "practical originalist."74 "I start out with originalism," he has explained, because he believes "the Constitution means something and that that meaning does not change."75 For example:
+These considerations get at what Alito meant when he called himself a "practical originalist."
+"I start out with originalism," he has explained, because he believes "the Constitution means something and that that meaning does not change."
+For example:

 We can look at what was understood to be reasonable at the time of the adoption of the Fourth Amendment.
-But when you have to apply that to things like a GPS that nobody could have dreamed of then, I think all you have is the principle and you have to use your judgment to apply it.76
+But when you have to apply that to things like a GPS that nobody could have dreamed of then, I think all you have is the principle and you have to use your judgment to apply it.